cert-manager/cert-manager/design/20221205-memory-management.md

 Wait for cert-manager to start and populate the caches.

-Apply a label to all `Secret`s to initate cache resync:
+Apply a label to all `Secret`s to initiate cache resync:

 ![alt text](/design/images/20221205-memory-management/labelsecret.png)

-Observe that memory consumption spikes on controller startup when all `Secret`s are initally listed, there is a second smaller spike around the time the `Secret`s got labelled and that memory consumption remains high:
+Observe that memory consumption spikes on controller startup when all `Secret`s are initially listed, there is a second smaller spike around the time the `Secret`s got labelled and that memory consumption remains high:

 ![alt text](/design/images/20221205-memory-management/latestmastersecrets.png)